astollak/nyt_spelling_bee/README.md

 # nyt_spelling_bee

-Sovler for NYT Spelling Bee and similar.
-There are more words in this than NYT uses.
+Solver for NYT Spelling Bee and similar.
+There are more words in this dictionary file than the NYT uses.

-I wrote it because I want to check my work before the answers the next day's answers.
+I wrote it because I want to check my work before the NYT publishes the answers the next day.

 _Enjoy_